Bring your Python ML Model to iOS App in under Three Minutes

 Aggresively formating your Python files

 Vim provides a wide range of functions for file formatting, starting with basic features such as reindent.
 VimL Implementation Creating a function within Vim to process the file is likely the most straightforward approach.
 The primary purpose of this function is to pass the filename to an external command for formatting.
-Leveraging the rich ecosystem of Python formatting tools available from the command line allows the function to efficiently and consistently format files, tapping into powerful, pre-existing solutions for code aesthetics and standardization....
+Leveraging the rich ecosystem of Python formatting tools available from the command line allows the function to efficiently and consistently format files, tapping into powerful, pre-existing solutions for code aesthetics and standardization.
+In effect, the role of the function is to pass the filename to the call below: ...

 September 30, 2023 · 3 min · Konrad Zdeb